Roshnigiri99/Mind-Mesh-AI-Based-Mental-Health-Warning-System-/README.md

+# 🧠 Mind Mesh: AI-Based Mental Health Warning System

 ## 📖 Introduction
-This project is an AI-powered mental health analysis system designed to understand and interpret user statements.
+Mind Mesh is an AI-powered mental health analysis system designed to understand and interpret user statements.
 It uses Machine Learning and Natural Language Processing (NLP) to classify mental health conditions and provide meaningful support.

-The system predicts the mental health category of user input, performs sentiment analysis, explains predictions, generates AI-based advice, and includes data analysis (EDA) along with a resource section for mental well-being.
+The system predicts the mental health category of user input, performs sentiment analysis, explains predictions, generates AI-based advice, and includes therapy features and a resources section for mental well-being.

+---

 ## 🎯 Purpose of the Project
 The goal of this project is to assist in the early identification of mental health conditions based on text input.
-It demonstrates how AI, ML, and data analysis can be combined to build a helpful and user-friendly application.
+It demonstrates how AI, Machine Learning, and NLP can be combined to build a helpful and user-friendly application.

+---

 ## ⚙️ How the System Works
-1. User enters a statement
+1. User enters a statement or selects mood
-2. ML model predicts mental health category (Depression, Anxiety, Stress, Normal, etc.)
+2. ML model predicts mental health category (Depression, Stress, Anxiety, Normal)
 3. Sentiment analysis determines emotional tone
-4. LIME explains predictions
+4. Rule-based correction improves prediction accuracy
-5. AI generates personalized advice
+5. AI generates personalized advice using Groq API
-6. Resources section provides additional support
+6. Therapy exercises and resources are suggested

+---

 ## 🚀 Features

 - 🧠 Mental health prediction using ML model
 - 📊 Sentiment analysis using VADER
 - 🔍 Model explainability using LIME
 - 🤖 AI-generated mental health advice
+- 🧘 Interactive therapy exercises (breathing, grounding, thought release)
+- 🔐 User authentication with MongoDB and bcrypt
+- 📈 Mood history tracking (with user consent)
+- 🎮 Self-care streak and gamification
-- 📈 Interactive Streamlit dashboard
+- 📊 Interactive Streamlit dashboard
 - 💻 Command Line Interface (CLI) support
-- 📊 Exploratory Data Analysis (EDA) with visual insights
-- 📚 Resource section with apps, articles, and calming techniques
+- 📚 Resources section for mental well-being
 - ⚠️ Early warning system

+---

 ## 🛠️ Technologies Used